lgulliver/geometry-blast/CONTRIBUTING.md

 Be respectful and constructive.
 Harassment or abuse will not be tolerated.

 ## License
-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the GNU GPLv3 License.